-The School Reserves the right to cancel or delay a course due to:

-- □ Enrollment of less than 8 students - □ National or state declared emergency that would require the closure or delay of school - □ Internal or external disasters such as flooding, or loss of utilities that would make the school inhabitable.
+The e So chool Reserves the right to cancel or delay a course due to: Enrollment of less than 8 students National or state declared emergency that would require the closure or delay of school.
+Internal or external disasters such as flooding, or loss of utilities that would make the school inhabitable Instructor emergency are equipped with clinical laboratory space with electric beds, bedside tables, over bed tables, wheelchair, walkers, crutches, and all supplies needed to care for a patient.
+Classrooms have smart TV's, DVD players, and whiteboards.